 Doe Deere, the founder and CEO of Lime Crime Cosmetics, was born in Russia and grew up in New York City.
 Deere’s mission is to go beyond the norm with cosmetics and to use it to express individuality.
 She feels that beauty shouldn’t be natural or what is trending.
 That beauty should be what feels right with the individual at that given time.

 The outcome resulted in the birth of her company, Lime Crime.
 Lime Crime is a line of cosmetics that offers richly, intense colors.
 None of the cosmetics are tested on animals.
 Her cosmetic line covers lipsticks, nail polishes, and eye shadows.

 Lime Crime Cosmetics started out small and then blossomed.
-Doe Deere is a huge supporter in businesses that are run by women.
-She voices her opinion in public speaking on following your dreams.
 She spoke at PHAMExpo and Vegas Nays Stardust Tour.
 She encourages the new, female talent to contact her for advice.

 The Birth of Lime Crime

 Lime Crime was officially born in 2008.
 Deere created an eBay account, Lime Crime, in 2004.
 She modeled everything, wanting her total look to be what brands her name.
 But because vividly, bright colors were hard to find, the inspiration to launch her own company became a reality and Lime Crime came to light.

 Her typical day can be chaotic.
 Every day starts off with a quick, impromptu meeting with her Creative Director.
 Then another meeting takes place with the vice president and president.
 All these meetings keeps everyone on the same page.
 The second part of her day consist of working on visuals or in the lab creating new products beside her chemist.